chef/knife-azure/README.md

 User can either provide just `--azure-image-os-type` or other image reference parameters i.e. `--azure-image-reference-publisher`, `--azure-image-reference-offer`, `--azure-image-reference-sku` and `--azure-image-reference-version` to specify the image.

-Accepted values for `--azure-image-os-type` are `ubuntu`, `centos`, `redhat`, `debian ` and `windows`.
+Accepted values for `--azure-image-os-type` are `ubuntu`, `centos`, `rhel`, `debian ` and `windows`.
 It creates the server using standard image parameters for respective OS.
 However, they can be overridden using `--azure-image-reference-publisher`, `--azure-image-reference-offer`, `--azure-image-reference-sku` and `--azure-image-reference-version` options.
 `--azure-image-os-type` option should not be used with other image reference parameters.

 To see a list of commonly used image parameters, please refer https://azure.microsoft.com/en-in/documentation/articles/resource-groups-vm-searching/#table-of-commonly-used-images